 Spicy Sriracha Grilled Shrimp

-I loooooove shrimp.
-It’s one of the seafood dishes we grill the most around here (next to salmon).
+Shrimp is one of the seafood dishes we grill the most around here (next to salmon).
 It’s great as an appetizer or used in tacos or pasta.

 Shrimp has a natural sweetness to it, making it great with a touch of heat to balance it out.
 But we like to go big with our flavors when it comes to shrimp.

 This recipe calls for a spicy marinade.
-But don’t worry, it’s not over the top spicy!
+But don’t worry, it’s not over the top.
 There’s lots of balancing flavors.
 We’ve got some sweet and citrus from the orange juice to balance out the spiciness of the sriracha.
 If sriracha isn’t your thing you can substitute your favorite hot sauce (but we don’t recommend leaving it out entirely, as it’s balanced out by sweeter elements.

 After the marinade we’re going to give it a coating in our ultimate dry rub (which has a balance of umami and sweet flavors).

-The Spicy Shrimp Marinade
+Spicy Shrimp Marinade